duttm/Bottom-Up-CG-V6K2/README.md

 This code has been developed by Akash Banerjee in the Dr. Meenakshi Dutt laboratory at Rutgers University.

-Project Duration: September 2018 to December 2020
+**Project Duration**: September 2018 to December 2020

-Modeled System: Self-assemble of V6K2 peptides into a Nanorod.
+**Modeled System**: Self-assemble of V6K2 peptides into a Nanorod.

-Approach: Bottom-up Coarse-Graining (CG) - where all potentials are developed by using all atom (AA) simulations as reference.
+**Approach**: Bottom-up Coarse-Graining (CG) - where all potentials are developed by using all atom (AA) simulations as reference.

-General Method for CG model development: The Iterative Boltzmann Inversion (IBI) and Force Matching (FM) methods are applied to resolve CG potentials.
+**General Method for CG model development**: The Iterative Boltzmann Inversion (IBI) and Force Matching (FM) methods are applied to resolve CG potentials.

-Software packages used for implementation:
+## Software packages used for implementation:

 1. GROMACS for Molecular Dynamics Simulations (AA and CG). [http://www.gromacs.org/]
 2. VOTCA for CG model building and development of CG potentials. [https://www.votca.org/csg-manual/index.html]

-AA Models and Force Fields:
+## AA Models and Force Fields:

 1. The Amber99SB force field is used to run all AA simulations. [https://ambermd.org/AmberModels.php]
 2. The Amber LEaP tool is used to build the initial AA peptide configuration. [http://ambermd.org/tutorials/pengfei/index.htm]
 3. The SPC/E water model is used to solvate peptide systems.

-Instructions for Running Self-Assembly Simulations:
+## Instructions for Running Self-Assembly Simulations:

 1. Go to Nanorod_Simulations ->simulation.bash
 2. You will need a GROAMCS executable to run this simulation.
 Please enter the path for executable in the appropriate location.